jonathanio/update-systemd-resolved/README.md

 #### down/pre-down with user/group

-The `down` and `down-pre` options here will not work as expected where the `openvpn` daemon drops privileges after establishing the connection (i.e.  when using the `user` and `group` options).
-This is because only the `root` user will have the privileges required to talk to `systemd-resolved.service` over DBus.
+The `down` and `down-pre` options here may not work as expected where the `openvpn` daemon drops privileges after establishing the connection (i.e.  when using the `user` and `group` options).
+This is because, by default, only the `root` user will have the privileges required to talk to `systemd-resolved.service` over DBus.
 The `openvpn-plugin-down-root.so` plug-in does provide support for enabling the `down` script to be run as the `root` user, but this has been known to be unreliable.

+You can authorize unprivileged users or groups to revert the OpenVPN link's DNS settings during the "down" phase using the methods described in the ["Polkit Rules" section](#polkit-rules).

-Ultimately this shouldn't affect normal operation as `systemd-resolved.service` will remove all settings associated with the link (and therefore naturally update `/etc/resolv.conf`, if you have it symlinked) when the TUN or TAP device is closed.
+Ultimately, dropping privileges shouldn't affect normal "down" operation, since `systemd-resolved.service` will remove all settings associated with the link (and therefore naturally update `/etc/resolv.conf`, if you have it symlinked) when the TUN or TAP device is closed.
 The option for `down` and `down-pre` just make this step explicit before the device is torn down rather than implicit on the change in environment.

 ### Command Line Settings